What are the DC Career trip dates?

 Business attire is strongly suggested.
 Suit jacket, pants and a tie for men.
 Suit or jacket with pants/skirt or dress for women.
 Freshly laundered attire and clean shoes will complement your professional presentation!

-If you haven’t already done so, please order business cards and have your resume reviewed by an OCS coach.
-Bring a few copies along, just in case.
 Please bring your name tag.
 If you have lost your official name tag, replacements are available for $10.
-Please see Kailey Whelan.
+Please see Kailey Whelan in OCS.

 Should I bring business cards?
 Where do I get them?